AIxCyberChallenge/archive/data/getting_started/table.md

 <br>

-## Querying the data
+# Querying the data

-Once the table is created, you can run queries like those below.
+After configuring for either local or AWS Athena based access, you can run SQL queries against the parquet files.

 <br>